-Quick and easy, creamy pesto you can whip up in 5 minutes or less.
+Quick and easy, creamy fresh basil pesto recipe you can whip up in 5 minutes or less.
 Perfect for dipping bread or topping fish, chicken, or vegetables!

 You guys.
 I have a problem.
 A pesto problem.
 And it’s a beautiful thing to have a pesto problem.
 Why’s that?
 Well, because it’s so darn delicious!
 I mean, I kind of really really love pesto, and lately I’ve wanted to just eat it by the spoonful.
 I’ve made my own pesto several times before, but this time I really nailed it!
 It’s fast (5 minutes!), delicious, just the perfect amount, is so versatile, and keeps well!
 What more could you ask for?

 Incredibly easy – There isn’t a recipe that’s easier than this pesto recipe.
 I double-dog-dare you to find me one!
 Six ingredients (okay 8 if you include salt and pepper), one blender, one spoon, one mouth.
 That’s all that’s required!

 Fast – Just like this is the tastiest recipe ever, it’s also the quickest!
 Nothing is faster than a 5-minute recipe.

 Perfect portion – This recipe yields about 1 cup of pesto.
 I’ve found that’s the perfect amount for about 1 pound of pasta!